Arman170616/face_mesh_detection/README.md

 MediaPipe works with research and developers' solutions and applications for machine learning in mobile, web applications, edge computing, etc.

-MediaPipe Pose processes an RGB image and returns pose landmarks on the most prominent person detected.
+MediaPipe  processes an RGB image and returns pose landmarks on the most prominent person detected.
 Please refer to usage examples.

 Import CV2, mediapipe, and time.
 To install mediapipe
         pip install mediapipe

-OpenCV Python

 OpenCV is an image processing library.
 It is designed to solve computer vision problems.
 OpenCV is a C/C++ library that is extended in Python.

-FaceMesh( ) function:
  MediaPipe Face Mesh Detection.

   MediaPipe Face Mesh Detection processes an RGB image and returns a list of the